-Primary Investment Strategies of the Foundation
+Primary Investment Considerations of the Foundation

-For the portion of the Bond Fund portfolio managed by the Investment Advisor and the Foundation, the Investment Advisor selects investment securities with laddered maturities based primarily upon the Investment Advisor's sector, yield curve and credit analysis and with a secondary consideration of interest rate risks.
-The members of the Investment Committee review these investments at least quarterly.
+For the portion of the Bond Fund portfolio managed by the Investment Advisor and the Foundation, the Investment Advisor selects investment securities with laddered maturities based primarily upon the Investment Advisor's sector, yield curve and credit analysis and the secondary consideration of interest rate risks.
+The Investment Committee reviews these investments at least quarterly.
 These investments are made solely at the discretion of the Foundation.